 You will need to present documentation to prove that you have indeed fulfilled the criteria.
 Compile your financial responsibility papers, traffic tickets, and other forms and submit them.
 Someone will review your application and make a decision on whether to reissue your license back or not.

 Legal Help Can Make All the Difference

 Strong legal counsel is necessary if you truly wish to get your revoked license back.
-Talk to an Illinois traffic lawyer who is well-versed in traffic laws and has experience with getting people back their revoked licenses.
+Talk to a Chicago Traffic Lawyer who is well-versed in traffic laws and has experience with getting people back their revoked licenses.
 Not only will the attorney help you by reviewing your documents and applications, but they will also guide you about what you can do if your request is rejected.
-Illinois Traffic Lawyers deal with revoked licenses on a daily basis and could have valuable advice to give.
+Chicago Traffic Lawyers deal with revoked licenses on a daily basis and could have valuable advice to give.
 Contact us for a FREE consultation to discuss your options for getting your license back.